CBIIT/p2p-datasci/gettingstarted.md

 * It also provides collaboration tools and learning resources that are easily accessed remotely.

+* The learning guides are volunteers in these activities.
+Through different means of communications, they will provide insights and resources for learners.
+We plan to have several guides per data science category.
+The guides are  expected to not spend significant time on these activities, and be available to answer questions from learners.

 ### How Does It Work?
 How Can I Join?

 * Complete the [registration form](http://bit.ly/NCI_datascience_peer2peer) to tell us the topics you want to focus on, how to contact you, and what collaboration technology you are familiar with or willing to learn.